wsydney76/craft5-blade/ARCHITECTURE.md

 - The integration intentionally **doesn’t emulate** a full Laravel app; it wires only what Blade needs.
 - Global function helpers (`BladeHelpers.php`, `BladeFilters.php`) are **experimental** and may diverge from Twig semantics.
-- `BaseBladeController` currently renders a view by name only; any additional context must be passed explicitly or attached via composers.
+- `BaseBladeController` injects the matched element into the view context (e.g. `$entry`, `$product`) but otherwise renders the view by name only; any additional context must be passed explicitly or attached via composers.
 - The plugin currently focuses on entry routing.
 Other element types may work but are not guaranteed without more testing.

 ## Quick mental model